tri1911/ecommerce-mern/NOTES.md

 - [x] User authentication
 - [x] User Profile
 - [x] Categories
-- [] Wishlist
+- [ ] Wishlist

-- [] replace yup with zod in formik forms
+- [ ] Replace yup with zod in formik forms
-- [] re-organize the learning notes
+- [x] Re-organize the learning notes
-- [] determine which icon library to use and get rid of the rest
+- [ ] Determine which icon library to use and get rid of the rest

 ### Courses / Tutorials